oddlama/vane/README.md

 - [x] Seamless integration of custom enchantments with the vanilla system
 - [x] *Wings*: Occasionally boost your elytra mid-air by sneaking.
 - [x] *Soulbound*: Soulbound items will be kept on death.
 Also prevents yeeting your best tool out of existence.
 - [x] *Rake*: Tilling farmland again will till the nearest block around it.
-Use multiple times on the same spot to create a circle.
+Use repeatedly on farmland to create a circle.
 - [x] *Careless*: Tilling long grass will remove it and till the block below.
-Useful in combination with *Rake* to automaticall till grass with long grass on top.
+Useful in combination with *Rake* to automatically till grass with long grass on top.
 - [x] *Seeding*: Right click your crops to plant crops of the same type around them.
 Use multiple times to create a circle.
 - [x] *Take Off*: Double jump to start gliding with your elytra and receive a small boost.
 - [x] *Hell Bent*: Don't hurt your head when flying into a wall.
 Again.